 1. A picture ID—During real estate closings, you must be able to officially prove that you are who you say you are.
 Make sure you have a photo ID on you, and if your spouse or someone else is going to be on the loan, make sure they have their ID with them, too.

-2. A cashier’s check—During real estate closings, you must pay for property taxes, insurance, prepaid interest, the down payment you owe, and closing costs.
-Referred to as your “cash to close,” bring a cashier’s or certified check with you on closing day to complete this part of the transaction.
+2. Wire transfer receipt—During real estate closings, you must pay for property taxes, insurance, prepaid interest, the down payment you owe, and closing costs.
+You should complete a wire transfer before closing day to complete this “cash to close” part of the transaction.

 3. Proof of insurance—Before your lender can approve your mortgage, you will need to secure a homeowners insurance policy.
 Bring proof of this insurance to your closing appointment, so your lender can effectively fund your loan and allow you to take ownership of the property.